Fyodir/POD/README.md

 Accessible via the Navigation Bar ```/Lists/Orders```, this page shows a list of the most recent orders created (ordered by internal order number).

 Each column defines the following:
-- #
+- "#"
-  - Internal Order identification number
+  - Internal order identification number
-  - auto-increments on the creation of a new order
+  - Auto-increments on the creation of a new order
 - Flags
-  - displays given Flags
-  -   <i class="fab fa-rebel"></i>
+  - Displays flags
+    - Triangle Flag - Urgent orders
+    - Circular Flag - Orders with Issues
 - Quantity
 - Product
 - EROS